Unified Micromechanics Theory of Composites: Representative volume element (EVE)

-\parbox{8.8cm}{ \epsfig{figure=Fel4.eps, width=7.8cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 4:} Scheme of CT image with $b({\bfx}_i,B^b)\subset{\rm RVE}\subset w$}} In the context of computational micromechanics for 2D particular realizations of statistically homogeneous random structures (i.e., deterministic structures), Silling {\it et al.} \cite{Silling`et`2024} proposed a coarse-graining model for the upscaling of mechanical properties of composite materials (CMs).
-This model is based on Monte Carlo-simulated inclusion placements ($\approx$900 inclusions) within a finite-sized square domain $w$, which is subjected to a self-equilibrated body force with compact support $\bfb(\bfx)$ (\ref{2.4}).
-The body force $\bfb(\bfx)$ corresponds to the region of long-range interaction, as described in \cite{Buryachenko`2023}.
-The geometric scale separation is characterized by the ratio ${\rm dist}(\partial {\rm RVE}, \partial w)\approx 10a=100\lambda$, where represents the lattice spacing.
+In the framework of computational micromechanics applied to 2D specific realizations of statistically homogeneous random media (i.e., deterministic microstructures as defined in Eq. (\ref{3.26})), Silling {\it et al.} \cite{Sillinget2024} introduced a coarse-graining approach for the homogenization of mechanical properties of CMs.
+This model is based on Monte Carlo-simulated inclusion placements ($\approx$900 inclusions) within a finite-sized square domain $w$, which is subjected to a self-equilibrated BFCS $\bfb(\bfx)$ (\ref{2.4}).
+The body force $\bfb(\bfx)$ corresponds to the region of long-range interaction, as described in \cite{Buryachenko2023}.
+The geometric scale separation is characterized by the ratio ${\rm dist}(\partial {\rm RVE}, \partial w)\approx 10a=100\lambda$, where $\lambda$ represents the lattice spacing.
 This scale separation satisfies the conditions of an RVE according to Definition 8.3.
-The validity of this RVE assumption is supported by the numerical observation that the effective strain field $\lle\bfep\rle(\bfx)$ vanishes in the vicinity of $\partial w$, as illustrated in colored Fig. 12 of \cite{Silling`et`2024}, which is consistent with Fig. 4.
-Notably, the term ``RVE" was not explicitly used in \cite{Silling`et`2024}.
-The purple regions, where $\lle\bfep\rle(\bfx)\approx {\bf 0}$, and the blue regions in Fig. 5 correspond to the areas outside $w\setminus$RVE and inside RVE, respectively, as shown in Fig. 4.
-The proposed upscaled peridynamic model allows for a significantly coarser discretization compared to the original fine-scale model, which relies on DNS.
-This coarse-graining approach enables large-scale simulations to be conducted efficiently, through the estimation of quantities such as $\lle\bfu\rle_i(\bfz,\bfx),\ \lle\bfsi\rle_i(\bfz,\bfx)$, $\bfz\in v_i, \ \bfx\in R^d$ remains outside the scope of the study.
+The validity of this RVE assumption is supported by the numerical observation that the effective strain field $\lle\bfep\rle(\bfx)$ vanishes in the vicinity of $\partial w$, as illustrated in colored Fig. 12 of \cite{Sillinget2024}, which is consistent with Fig. 4.
+Notably, the term ``RVE" was not explicitly used in \cite{Sillinget2024}.